Last updated 02-28-18

-Here are a few guideline I recommend:
+Here are a few cut guidelines I recommend:

-- Publish team expectations and guidelines before the season starts.
+- Publish team expectations and guidelines BEFORE the season starts.
 Here is an example of doing it well.

 - Have a meeting ASAP once the decision to cut someone has been made.
 Don’t string people along.

-- Be thoughtful of why the person is being rejected. (talent, size, etc), and be sensitive to those reasons.
+- Be thoughtful of why the person is being rejected (talent, size, etc), and be sensitive to those reasons.

 - Inform with dignity and class (eye-to-eye/face-to-face).

 - Offer or inform them of alternatives.
 What other activity can the athlete do?
 An athlete cut from one sport might be exceptional at another.
 I was cut from basketball but was encouraged to become a rower.

 - Don’t meet the athlete alone.
 Have another adult with you, for your protection and to help explain things that you might not be able to clarify.